Changing my name: A reader writes...

 My reasoning is that I’ve never really liked the name I’ve been using for the past couple of decades or more.
 Not only do I consider it an unattractive name but it is my ex-husband’s name, which I kept after our divorce only for the sake of the children.

 I don’t really feel much love for my maiden name, either.
-I do, however, like my partner’s name, which is rather unusual, and even though we don’t for many personal reasons want to marry, I believe taking his name would signify my attachment to him.
+I do, however, like my partner’s name, which is rather unusual, and even though we don’t for many personal reasons want to marry, I believe changing my surname and taking his would signify my attachment to him.

 Finally, we are embarking on a new stage in our lives with our move, and we both feel that a new name for me would be a symbol of a new start.

-My questions are: how do I go about changing my name; what are the pitfalls and what do I need to do in respect of official documents and things like passports and bank accounts.
+My questions are: should I look at changing my name by Deed Poll, or are there other options to change my name; what are the pitfalls and what do I need to do in respect of official documents and things like passports and bank accounts?

 Annie Shaw replies: